Building Your Own Trusted Execution Environments Using FPGA: Applications and Developer's Perspective

 \subsection{Developer's Perspective}

-\textbf{Creating Enclave Hardware.} A developer can use the \hbuilder to design and create the hardware comprising of one or multiple enclaves.
+\textbf{Creating Enclave Hardware.} A developer can use the \hbuilder to design and create the hardware consisting of one or multiple enclaves.
 Listing~\ref{l:CTEEHS} shows an example hardware description in JSON format of three enclaves.
-Enclave-1 has a 32-bit MicroBlaze softcore CPU~\cite{mbsoft}.
-Enclave-2 has a 32-bit VexRisc softcore CPU~\cite{VexRiscv}, Enclave-3 uses a 64-bit A2I softcore CPU~\cite{a2i}.
-The softcore CPUs of Enclave-2 and Enclave-3 have FPUs, instruction, and data caches.
-A2I softcore of Enclave-3 has MMU enabled with a page size of 4KB.
-Debugging is enabled on the softcore CPU of Enclave-1 only, for which \hbuilder inserts a debugging module to help the developer debug and trace the SSA on this enclave.
+Enclave-a has a 32-bit MicroBlaze softcore CPU~\cite{mbsoft} and uses hardware-based attestation.
+Enclave-b has a 32-bit VexRisc softcore CPU~\cite{VexRiscv}, Enclave-c uses a 64-bit A2I softcore CPU~\cite{a2i}.
+The softcore CPUs of Enclave-b and Enclave-c have FPUs, instruction, and data caches.
+Hardware-based attestation and debugging is enabled on Enclave-a only, for which \hbuilder inserts the \hwloader and a debugging module.
 A DRAM region is reserved for the SEB of each enclave, respectively.
-A UART peripheral is only connected to the Enclave-1 and cannot be accessed by the hardcore system or the other enclave.
-Additionally, a GPIO peripheral is connected to both the hardcore system and Enclave-2 but cannot be accessed by Enclave-1 or Enclave-3.
-Each enclave shares a DRAM region with the hardcore system for 2-way enclave-to-hardcore System communication.
-Enclave-1 and Enclave-3 can also use the shared BRAM region to communicate.
+A UART peripheral is only connected to the Enclave-a and cannot be accessed by the hardcore system or the other enclave.
+Additionally, a GPIO peripheral is connected to both the hardcore system and Enclave-b but cannot be accessed by Enclave-a or Enclave-c.
+Each enclave shares a DRAM region with the hardcore system for two-way enclave-to-hardcore System communication.
+Enclave-a and Enclave-c can also use the shared BRAM region to communicate.

-The developer uses \hbuilder to generate hardware configurations, which outputs the Tcl scripts containing the synthesizer commands.
-The \verb|-d| parameter specifies the JSON configuration file, and \verb|-o| defines the output Tcl path:
+The developer uses \hbuilder to generate hardware configurations, which outputs scripts containing the synthesizer commands.
+The \verb|-d| parameter specifies the JSON configuration file, and \verb|-o| defines the output path.

-Then, the developer invokes the synthesizer tool with the Tcl script as input.
-The \verb|-n| parameter specifies the name of the hardware project, and the \verb|bf| parameter specifies the mode of operation, which includes generating bitstream, combining bitstream with \firmware, etc. The final output of the \hbuilder is a bitstream file specified by \verb|-o|:
+Then, the developer invokes the synthesizer tool with the script as input.
+The \verb|-n| parameter specifies the name of the hardware project, and the \verb|bf| parameter specifies the mode of operation, which includes generating bitstream, combining bitstream with \firmware, etc. The output of the \hbuilder is a bitstream file specified by \verb|-o|.

 \textbf{Creating Boot Images.} After the \hbuilder, the developer uses the boot loader creation tool with the developer-defined boot image format, e.g., \verb|.bif|, and the protected FPGA image to create a deployable binary file.